arturcarvalho/svelte-gamepad/README.md

 https://github.com/luser/gamepadtest/blob/master/gamepadtest.js
 https://github.com/SBRK/react-gamepad

 91% of the browsers.
-Mobile has more support than desktop 😂.
+Mobile has more support than desktop.

 # Decisions (higher is more recent)